reasonml/reason/editorSupport/emacs/README.md

 ### Spacemacs

-There is currently no reason layer available, but you install the reason-mode package automatically.
+There is currently no reason layer available, but you can install the reason-mode package automatically.

 ```lisp
 dotspacemacs-additional-packages